 The issues: The existing wire shelving layout didn’t maximize the space to it’s fullest potential.
 Some of my longer dresses hit the floor, there was un-utilized space beneath where my pants hung, the space on top was hard to keep neat and the “U” configuration made it feel smaller than it really was.

 The “Dream Closet” plan: Run two built-ins down either side, floor to ceiling, leaving the back wall empty.
 I needed hanging space for both long dresses and tops, but also a good amount of space for folded sweaters and pants.
 I also wanted to have a couple drawers for things like tank tops, leggings, bathing suits and items purchased that I want to hide from the hubs.
 HAHA!
-(Note: My closet did not need complete shoe, jewelry or handbag storage, but stay tuned because I have big plans for those items!)
+(Note: My closet did not need complete shoe, jewelry or handbag storage.
+I covered that in my office!)

 Must haves: Crown molding, a pop of color, a furry rug and most important… a chandelier.